 Thanos Oven Mitt

 So why was this particular item infamous?
 Well, apparently the company who made the oven mitts did not accommodate for extreme heat.
-Not long after it came out, there were reports of the glove melting and causing potential burns and damage to any person who actually used the thing for its intended purpose.
+Not long after it came out, there were reports of the glove melting, causing potential burns and damage to any person who actually used the thing for its intended purpose.
 Loot Crate would later apologize for the egregious mistake, offering to refund the item or swap it out for a different item.

 Oh right, there was also a monthly pin along with the shirt and random goodies.
 And boy, is this gonna be an interesting one.